NagelDylan/Sniper-Assassin/README.md

 # Sniper Assassin

 Welcome to the repository for **Sniper Assassin**, a game developed over the course of June and July 2022.
-This project leverages advanced game development technologies to deliver an engaging and strategic gameplay experience.
+This project creates an engaging and strategic gameplay shooter game experience.

 ## Game Description

 **Sniper Assassin** immerses players in a high-stakes environment where precision and quick decision-making are essential.
-The game uniquely unfolds through the lens of a sniper scope, with players tasked to eliminate enemies strategically positioned within the windows of a building.
+The game  unfolds through the lens of a sniper scope, with players tasked to eliminate enemies strategically positioned within the windows of a building.
+Full gameplay can be seen [here.](https://youtube.com/shorts/2V840XqLhFM?feature=share)

 ### Unique Features